yichigo/Light-Sensors-Calibration/README.md

-## Run the model
+## Run the ANN model

-Here we recommand the multilayer perceptron (MLP) model, since it is small and fast.

-For single wavelength model, run:

-	model_MLP_single.ipynb

-For whole spectrum model, run:
+in jupyter notebook, run:

 	model_MLP_whole.ipynb

-Random Forest and XGB are also good for single wavelength prediction.
-However, for the whole spectrum prediction, the size of the models are too large and need a long time for tranning.

-## Others

-To check the GPS location, run:

-	cheapSensors.ipynb

-An example of cheap sensor visaulization, run:

-	cheapSensors.ipynb
+if you are running the model for the default node '001e06305a6b' with data file '10004098_001e06305a6b.csv', you don't need to do any modification in the codes;

+Otherwise, you might need to manually pick up appropriate datetimes in the testing dataset to "Compare Actual Spectrum and Estimated Spectrum" in a typical weather condition, like sunny or cloudy.